ilianoKokoro/neosearch-favicons/README.md

-# Searxng favicons
+# NeoSearch favicons

-A Firefox extension to add the favicons to the searXNG search engine
+A Firefox extensions that adds favicons next to the results of search engines that do not support them natively.

+#### List of current supported engines :

+-   SearXNG